JonathanDZ/CS61B/proj2/gitlet-design.md

 - public static void checkout()
   - checkout(String briefCommitID, String fileName);
     - find the commit named by briefCommitID
-    - put the file saved in the commit in the working directory (if the file already exists, overwrite the file)
+    - put the file saved in the commit into the working directory (if the file already exists, overwrite the file)
     - edge cases:
       - if the file does not exist in the commit named by briefCommitID, print error `File does not exist in that commit.`
       - if the ID do not match any commit, print `No commit with that id exists.`